Please ensure Javascript is enabled for purposes of website accessibility

 Policy summary

-We are committed to working in an open and accountable way that builds the trust and respect of all our stakeholders.
-We also want to ensure the highest standards of activities across all departments in our organisation.
+We are dedicated to operating in a transparent and accountable manner that fosters trust and respect among all our stakeholders.
+Additionally, we aim to uphold the highest standards across all departments within our organisation.

-One of the ways in which we can continue to improve our services is by listening and responding to the views of our stakeholders, and in particular by responding positively to complaints regarding employees, grant holders or services and finding suitable resolutions.
+One way we can continue to improve our services is by listening and responding to the views of our stakeholders, particularly by responding positively to complaints regarding employees, grant holders, or services and finding suitable resolutions.

-We take complaints very seriously and we treat them as an opportunity to develop.
-We are grateful to hear from people who are willing to take the time to help us improve.
+We take complaints very seriously and view them as opportunities for growth.
+We appreciate hearing from those who take the time to help us improve.

 Our policy is:

-• To provide a fair complaints procedure which is clear and easy to use for anyone wishing to make a complaint.
+• To provide a fair, clear, easy-to-use complaints procedure for anyone wishing to complain.

 • To publicise the existence of our complaints procedure so that people know how to contact us to make a complaint

-• To make sure everyone at the Foundation knows what to do if a complaint is received and to support them through the process where necessary.
+• To ensure that everyone at the Foundation knows how to respond if a complaint is received and to support them through the process when necessary.

 • To make sure all complaints are investigated fairly and in a timely way.

-• To gather information which helps us to learn and improve what we do.
+• To gather information that helps us learn and improve our work.

 If you need any accessibility support when contacting us you can find more information on what's available on our accessibility page here.